image of person Reviewing google analytics on a laptop

 Here Are Facts You Need to Know That May Stop You From Googling Your Own Business

 SEO has rules.
-And we have to play by Google’s rules.
+And we have to play according to Google’s rules.
 To play within Google’s search engine, they must trust that your website will represent their search engine to a high level.

 No two searches are the same.
 There are hundreds (or even thousands) of keywords and phrases relevant to what you do/offer that people are searching for.
 When you search on Google, the highest results are those that Google trusts.
-It’s nearly impossible to rank in the top spot for all of them.
+It’s nearly impossible for all of them to rank in the top spot.
 Start making changes based on a single search term, and you may kill your organic performance on others.

 If you Google your business name, you’ve put yourself in a bad situation because your actions may send less positive information back to Google regarding your site’s quality.
 For example, if you Google yourself, see your website, and don’t click on it, you’ve told Google you are not relevant for that search.
 Ope!
 Let’s avoid that.